-Being operable for the content means providing such components as keyboard accessibility, sufficient time, navigation, and input modalities.
+Being operable for content means providing such components as keyboard accessibility, sufficient time, navigation, and input modalities.

-Some people do not use the mouse.
+Some people do not use a mouse.
 Instead, they rely on the keyboard to interact with the web.
 This approach requires fully-fledged keyboard access to all functionality, including form controls, input, and other user interface components.

 Keyboard accessibility requirements include:

 Some categories of people need more time than others to read the content and interact with it.
-For instance, such actions as typing text, understanding instructions, operating control elements or complete tasks on a website may be time-consuming.
+For instance, such actions as typing text, understanding instructions, operating control elements or completing tasks on a website may be time-consuming.